 4. World Coach Institute

-Foundational training is available at different speeds: including 8-week and intensive 6-day teleclasses, or downloadable for self-paced study.
+Foundational training is available at different speeds, including eight-week and intensive six-day teleclasses, or as downloads for self-paced study.

 5. iNLP Center

-The iNLP Center is a provider of 100% online training in Life Coaching, Neuro-Linguistic Programming, and Hypnosis.
+The iNLP Center provides 100% online training in life coaching, neuro-linguistic programming, and hypnosis.

 ICF-accredited trainers focus on real-world applications via a flexible 24/7 learning platform.